Longhorn-Riichi/UvUManager/README.md

 A Discord bot for Longhorn Riichi's special tournament "UTA vs UTD".
 Functions include `/register`, `/create_table`, `/pause_own_game`, etc.
 ## Repository Structure:
+- `bot.py`: entry point of the Discord bot; has the regular commands and command error handling
 - `/ext/extensions`: list of all modules for `bot.py` to load from `/ext/`, one per line
 - `/modules/pymjsoul`: a copy of [mjsoul.py](https://github.com/RiichiNomi/mjsoul.py) that provides `MajsoulChannel`, a class for interfacing with Mahjong Soul's API
 - `/modules/mahjongsoul`: contains a wrapper of `MajsoulChannel` for use in our bot (in `/ext/extensions/UvUManager`)